dacoloma/Cheatsheets/Ethical_Hacker_Methodology.md

 ### Discovering Email Addresses
 #### Get email addresses
-Tools: hunter.io, phonebook.cz, clearbit connect (Google app) Get a list of email addresses of a company with name and job.
+- Tools: hunter.io, phonebook.cz, clearbit connect (Google app)

+Get a list of email addresses of a company with name and job.
 NB: Find if there is a pattern.
 Ex: {X}{YYYY}@company.com with X being the first letter of firstname, and YYYY the first 4 letters of lastname.

-#### Email valid ?
-Tools: tools.verifyemailaddress.io
+#### Check if addresses are valid
+Tools: tools.verifyemailaddress.io, email-check.net

 ### Gathering breached credentials